firefinancialservices/fire-business-api-openapi/docs/Accounts & transactions/swift.md

 ## Requesting SWIFT Payments

-> Your default accounts are the first EUR and GBP accounts that were opened for you.
+> Your default accounts are the first euro and sterling accounts that were opened for you.
 Incoming payments will be credited to your default euro or sterling account, depending on whether you are a Fire-EU or Fire-UK customer.
-Payments are automatically routed based on currency and your country of incorporation
+Payments are automatically routed based on currency and your country of incorporation.

-SWIFT payments can be requested by navigating to your Fire home screen on your default account.
-You can also request these details on mobile.
+SWIFT payments can be requested by navigating to your default account landing screen on the Fire desktop application.
+You can also request these details the Fire business mobile application.

 ![](https://files.readme.io/f4027ca4d53ea3949c5166abf17a64fe4eab77919fb3e54274a9b0ac1051682b-image.png)

 <br />

-Your SWIFT account information will be displayed alongside your existing BIC and IBAN (for a Euro account)/Sort Code and Account number (for a GBP account).
-Please note they will be a *separate* BIC and IBAN to your existing Fire account details.
+Your SWIFT account information will be displayed alongside your existing BIC and IBAN (for a euro account)/sort code and account number (for a sterling account).
+These details are different from your existing local account details used for SEPA (euro) and Faster Payments (sterling) transfers, and are specifically designed for cross-border payments via the SWIFT network

 <br />